Dogtooth spar

 Dogtooth spars can form in both a subaerial and a subaqueous manner.
-The subareal vareant forms when water is seeping out of the bedrock, similar to how cave crusts form. while the subaqueous vareant can form in the lower phreatic section of a pool, making a phreatic spar, or in the upper oversaturated section of the pool, making a pool spar.
+The subaerial variant forms when water is seeping out of the bedrock, similar to how cave crusts form.
+While the subaqueous variant can form in the lower phreatic section of a pool, making a phreatic spar, or in the upper oversaturated section of the pool, making a pool spar.

 Spar is a general term for transparent to translucent, generally light-colored, and vitreous crystalline minerals.